A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

+\begin{remark} As a corollary of our result and for the class of quadratic Lyapunov functions~\eqref{lyapunov} (and later~\eqref{lyap_conv},~\eqref{lyapunov_order2}), it turns out only two interpolation inequalities in $(X_t, x_\star)$ and $(x_\star, X_t)$ are involved in convergence proofs for continuous-time models (see Theorem~\ref{conv_theorem_order2} for second-order gradient flows).
+In other words, the framework reveals shorter proofs in continuous-time. \end{remark}

 A few conclusions can be drawn from the LMI equivalence from Theorem~\ref{conv_gf_mu}.
-First, it provides a necessary and sufficient condition for a quadratic Lyapunov function $\mathcal{V}_{a,c}$ to decrease at a specific rate $\tau \geqslant 0$ for all functions $f \in \mathcal{F}_{\mu, \infty}$.
-The infeasibility of the LMI allows to conclude about the existence of a Lyapunov function such that the rate $\tau$ is achieved for all functions in the class.
-Second, it is possible to search over the class of quadratic Lyapunov functions that certify linear convergence.
-Given a rate $\tau$, the LMI is indeed jointly convex in $\lambda_1, \lambda_2, a, c$.
-Finally, thanks to linearity of the feasibility problem in $\tau$, a bisection search allows to optimize over the convergence rate.
-In other words, we can optimize jointly over the Lyapunov function and the worst-case guarantee.
+For fixed value of $a, c, \tau$, the LMI provides provides a necessary and sufficient condition for a quadratic Lyapunov function $\mathcal{V}_{a,c}$ to decrease at a specific rate $\tau \geqslant 0$ for all function in the class $ \mathcal{F}_{\mu, \infty}$.
+Second, we can simultaneously optimize over the class of quadratic Lyapunov functions and over the convergence rate.
+Indeed, given a rate~$\tau$, the LMI is jointly convex in $\lambda_1, \lambda_2, a, c$.
+Therefore, thanks to linearity of the feasibility problem in $\tau$, a bisection search allows to optimize over it and to find the worst-case guarantee~$\tau_\star$.

-In Figure~\ref{fig:gf_rate}, we obtain the fastest linear convergence rate that can be achieved using quadratic Lyapunov functions.
-Together with Theorem~\ref{conv_gf_mu} we retrieve the known linear worst-case convergence speed in $e^{-2\mu}$ from Scieur et~al.~\cite[Proposition 1.1]{scieur2017integration}, without improvement.
-The numerical approach though allows to ensure tightness with a numerical function $f$ that matches this convergence guarantee (see Figure~\ref{fig:GF_function} and the method in \cite[Chapter 3]{taylor2017thesis}).
-Let us build on these results to analyze the gradient flow originating from a (possibly non strongly) convex function, where the difficulty comes from the time-dependence of Lyapunov functions.
-Following theorems are obtained using the same methodology.
+In Figure~\ref{fig:gf_rate}, we obtain the fastest linear convergence rate that can be achieved using quadratic Lyapunov functions~\eqref{lyapunov} (and even for all Lyapunov functions, since the rate is tight on a function $f(x) = \frac{\mu}{2}\|x\|_2^2$ for any time $t$).
+Together with Theorem~\ref{conv_gf_mu} we retrieve the known linear worst-case convergence speed in $e^{-2\mu}$ from Scieur et~al.~\cite[Proposition 1.1]{scieur2017integration} without improvement.
+The numerical approach allows to ensure tightness of the procedure by construction, as it guarantees the existence of a numerical function $f$ that exactly achieves this convergence guarantee (see Figure~\ref{fig:GF_function} and the method in~\cite[Chapter 3]{taylor2017thesis}).
+The next section builds on the same technique to analyze the gradient flow originating from a (possibly non strongly) convex function.
+In this scenario, the difficulty comes from the time-dependence of Lyapunov functions.